nnirror/wax/README.md

 As a supplement to the README document, this [walkthrough video](https://youtu.be/1iOWyA3fWJg) demonstrates how Wax works.

+If you have any questions, please feel free to reach out to Michael Cella `mjcella@umich.edu` or Anıl Çamcı `acamci@umich.edu`.

 # Getting started

 Wax runs entirely in the browser.
 When you load the web page, the virtual workspace is empty except for two `speaker` devices at the bottom.